-Suddenly, there were websites in which people all over the world could communicate.
+Suddenly, there were websites through which people all over the world could communicate.
 Just launching a site became incredibly easy with programs such as WordPress.
-While commentators made jokes about the web being all about porn, the truth is communities were forming online.
-Information was exchanged in these communities.
-Unfortunately, the sharing of imagines, videos, songs and such constituted copyright infringement although most people posting did not realize as much.
+While commentators made jokes about the web being all porn, the truth is communities were developing online.
+These groups exchanged information.
+Unfortunately, a bit of the information consisted of copyrighted works the community did not have authorization to use.

-This created a conflict in the law.
+This situation created a conflict in the law.
 As a general notion, the laws of the United States are set up to promote the exchange of ideas.
 At the same time, a person who has spent three years writing a book should receive compensation from the distribution of their book.
 The Digital Millennium Copyright Act of 1998 was designed to address this conflict.

 At its core, the “DMCA” creates a framework for addressing copyright issues online without the parties being required to run off to court each time.
-This saves the parties massive amounts of money and keeps the courts from being cluttered with copyright infringement cases.
+This process saves the parties massive amounts of money and keeps the courts from being cluttered with copyright infringement cases.
 For the process to work, however, a tradeoff takes place.
-Websites are given immunity from being sued for monetary damages by copyright holders, but only if the sites follow a specific procedure in which they essentially “help” the copyright holder protect their work.
+Websites are given immunity from being sued for monetary damages by copyright holders, but only if the sites follow a specific procedure in which they “help” the copyright owner protect their work.

-This procedure is known as the DMCA claim/counter notice process.
+This procedure is known as the DMCA notice/counter-notice process.
 The first step is for a copyright holder to issue a copyright takedown notice to the DMCA agent service used by the website in question.
-The website then automatically and immediately removes the content in question.
-It then also must notify the person who posted the content that a claim has been made.
-This person then has the right to file a “counter notice” in which they essentially contest the infringement claim.
-The site then forwards this notice back to the original complainer who can either drop the matter or pursue a lawsuit against the alleged infringer.
+The site then automatically and immediately removes the content in question.
+It then must notify the person who posted the material of the claim.
+This person then has the right to file a “counter-notice” in which they essentially contest the infringement claim.
+The site then forwards this notice to the copyright owner who can either drop the matter or pursue a lawsuit against the alleged infringer.